Funding Your Internship

 • Your internship must be unpaid or partially paid.

-• You may only receive Rockefeller internship funding once in your academic career.
+• You may only receive $5,500 in Rockefeller internship funding during your academic career.
 You are still eligible for funding if you were previously a Rockefeller Center First-Year Fellow or Mini-Grant's recipient.

-• If applying for internship funding from other centers, such as the Dickey Center or the Center for Professional Development, you may accept only one grant from Dartmouth per term.
+• You may accept only one grant from Dartmouth per term.
+If applying for internship funding from other Centers, such as the Dickey Center or the Center for Professional Development, you may accept only one grant per term.
+If you accept funding from another Department or Center, you must notify the Rockefeller Center immediately.

 • You must have applied to the internship before applying for Rockefeller funding.
 You do not need to have been accepted to an internship yet to apply for funding.